This post may contain affiliate links. See my disclosure policy.

 Ingredients needed

-• Milk.
-I used unsweetened almond milk, but use any milk you prefer.
+- Milk.
+I like to use non-fat milk or unsweetened almond milk, but any milk works fine.

-• Cornstarch.
+- Cornstarch.
 To thicken the consistency of the sauce.
-Arrowroot powder also works.
+I tested this with arrowroot powder and it also worked well.

 How to make cottage cheese Alfredo sauce

-Step 1- Blend.
-In a blender, blend the cottage cheese, milk and half the parmesan cheese until smooth and creamy.
+Step 1- Blend the cottage cheese, milk, and half the parmesan cheese until smooth and creamy.

 Step 2- Thicken the sauce.
-In a small saucepan over medium heat, whisk together the cornstarch and a portion of the cottage cheese mixture to create a slurry.
-Gradually add the remaining cottage cheese.
+In a small saucepan over medium heat, whisk cornstarch with some cottage cheese to make a slurry, then gradually add the rest.

 Step 3- Simmer.
 Place the pan over medium heat and cook for 4-5 minutes.
 Once thickened, add the salt, pepper, and Italian seasoning.